KDKA-FM: The "K-Rock" years and "The Zone" experiment

 In 2004, Clear Channel Communications dropped The Howard Stern Show on its longtime Pittsburgh outlet WXDX-FM.
 In response, WBZZ operations manager Keith Clark decided to flip the station's format after 23 years, and not only wanted to pick up Stern to improve ratings, but also unveil a new active rock format known as "93.7 K-Rock" to compete with Clear Channel's other Pittsburgh rock stations.

-At 8 a.m. on June 30, 2004, after briefly touting a major announcement, WBZZ's on-air talent gathered to say goodbye to Pittsburgh, thanking the city for its support throughout the years.
-WBZZ ended the Top 40 format at 8:30 a.m. that day with "Move This" by Technotronic, while the first song on "K-Rock" was "For Those About To Rock" by AC/DC.
+At 8 am on June 30, 2004, after briefly touting a major announcement, WBZZ's on-air talent gathered to say goodbye to Pittsburgh, thanking the city for its support throughout the years.
+WBZZ ended the Top 40 format at 8:30 am that day with "Move This" by Technotronic, while the first song on "K-Rock" was "For Those About To Rock" by AC/DC.
 Listeners who were fans of WBZZ but did not like the new rock format were encouraged to listen to sister station WZPT.
 The WBZZ call sign was replaced by WRKZ on July 7, 2004.
 Ratings for the station improved initially after the switch, but began to decline before Howard Stern's departure for Sirius Satellite Radio.

 Once Stern left, the station carried the syndicated David Lee Roth morning show; however, due to low ratings, Roth was replaced by the syndicated Opie and Anthony show less than three months after Roth's debut.
 The Kidd Chris afternoon drive time show, from co-owned WYSP in Philadelphia, aired on 93.7 from August 28, 2006, until March 19, 2007.

 On April 2, 2007, WRKZ became "93.7 The Zone", and changed its call letters to WTZN-FM.
 This left Pittsburgh without an active rock station until WKVE in nearby Mount Pleasant flipped to active rock in 2009.
 WTZN-FM, although not carrying the "Free FM" name in its branding, was considered to be part of CBS's hot talk network by that name, which also included CBS FM stations in New York City, Los Angeles and other markets.
 Joining the lineup were Opie and Anthony, Pittsburgh native Dennis Miller, and former WDVE personality Scott Paulsen.
 The station also carried programming from Sporting News Radio (now SB Nation Radio).
 Miller and Paulsen were moved to 1020 KDKA when the hot talk format was abandoned.